CYT107 After Vaccine Treatment (Provenge®) in Patients With Metastatic Castration-Resistant Prostate Cancer

 COHORT II: Patients receive glycosylated recombinant human interleukin-7 subcutaneously (SC) every week for 4 weeks (on days 0, 7, 14, and 21) beginning 3-7 days after completion of standard sipuleucel-T therapy.
 Treatment continues in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up for 53 weeks.
+Patients are followed by phone, once a year, after completion of Week 53 for overall survival.

 You can join if…